RaymZhang/Burst-denoising/README.md

 # Burst-denoising
 Reproducing the results of https://arxiv.org/abs/1712.057907

-The code to reproduce the training database is available here: https://github.com/cmla/f16-video-set
+The code to reproduce the training database for the bursts is available here: https://github.com/cmla/f16-video-set

+Pytorch version : 1.0

 TO DO: